trufflesuite/trufflesuite.com/src/tutorials/building-dapps-for-quorum-private-enterprise-blockchains.md

 ## Deploying smart contracts on Quorum

-We won't spend too much time talking about writing or deploying contracts in Truffle since we have [sample documentation](/docs), however we do want to show how deploying contracts applies to Quorum.
+We won't spend too much time talking about writing or deploying contracts in Truffle since we have [ample documentation](/docs), however we do want to show how deploying contracts applies to Quorum.

 1. First, copy the following contract into a new file, called `SimpleStorage.sol`.
 Place it in your `contracts/` directory: